-Olivewood has a few options for high school students to get involved.
-There are two internships, a Sustainable Urban Agriculture Internship in the fall, and a Garden to Kitchen Internship in the spring.
-Both programs include a job readiness component and are designed to benefit students from National City, CA. Programs and lessons are designed to give youth tools to support their growth professionally and personally.
-Lessons include garden preparation, propagation, maintenance, pest management, nutrition education, culinary literacy, financial literacy, and other career development topics.
+Olivewood has multiple opportunities for high school students to get involved in the gardens!
+There are three internships throughout the year; the Sustainable Urban Agriculture Internship in the fall, a Garden to Kitchen Internship in the spring, and the Youth Community Leadership Program.
+These programs all include a job readiness component and are designed to benefit students from National City, CA. Programs and lessons are designed to give youth tools to support their growth professionally and personally.
+Lessons include garden preparation, propagation, civic engagement, maintenance, pest management, advocacy, nutrition education, culinary literacy, financial literacy, and other career development topics.

-The program engages Sweetwater High School Students and other South Bay Students that otherwise have little access to career development opportunities.
-By engaging students in meaningful work, the students and their families will benefit.
-Students will gain work-readiness skills and the values necessary to succeed in the workplace and college settings.
+Our high school programs engage Sweetwater High School and other South Bay students that otherwise have little access to career development opportunities.
 In addition to the program-specific skills students learn, this program provides students with leadership and team-building opportunities along with practical job skills that will prepare them for college, work experience, or both.
 The interns themselves form bonds of support through the shared work experiences that strengthen and encourage their confidence to succeed.

-High schoolers are also able to complete their required community service hours at Olivewood through our Volunteer Community Service program which provides students a safe space to work outdoors in a collaborative and educational environment.
+High school students are also able to complete required community service hours at Olivewood through our Volunteer Program which provides students a safe space to work outdoors in a collaborative and educational environment.
 Students can volunteer in the garden, kitchen, with special events or projects, or in the office at a time that works best for their schedule.

 For any questions, please contact the Youth Program Coordinator, Kelsey, at firstname.lastname@example.org.

 This program is for any teen grades 9-11 that wants to gain skills and knowledge surrounding community engagement, food systems & food justice, learning about food access and co-ops with this program culminating in a shared group project with a second cohort.
 Students will: